lrodero/cats-effect-tutorial/tutorial.md

 import cats.effect.IO
 import java.util.concurrent.Executors
 import scala.concurrent.ExecutionContext

-// In our server code this is provided by IOApp import scala.concurrent.ExecutionContext.Implicits.global
+import scala.concurrent.ExecutionContext.Implicits.global

 val cachedThreadPool = Executors.newCachedThreadPool()
 val clientsExecutionContext = ExecutionContext.fromExecutor(cachedThreadPool)
-// In our server code this is provided by IOApp implicit val contextShift = IO.contextShift(global)
+implicit val contextShift = IO.contextShift(global)

 for {